Reeder Foundation

 Application Success Factors

-Given the foundation's invitation-only model, organizations that have successfully received funding share these characteristics:
+Given the foundation's invitation-only model, organisations that have successfully received funding share these characteristics:

-1. Strong Workforce Development Focus: Recent large grants to Year Up and Merit America demonstrate clear interest in programs that help low-income adults access career pathways, particularly in technology
+1. Strong Workforce Development Focus: Recent large grants to Year Up and Merit America demonstrate clear interest in programmes that help low-income adults access career pathways, particularly in technology

-2. Evidence-Based Approaches: Grantees tend to be established organizations with proven track records and measurable outcomes
+2. Evidence-Based Approaches: Grantees tend to be established organisations with proven track records and measurable outcomes

 3. Boston Area Connection: Many grantees have Boston-area presence or operations, reflecting the foundation's local roots

-4. Venture Philanthropy Alignment: Support for organizations like Greenlight Fund, New Profit, and Social Finance suggests interest in innovative, scalable social solutions
+4. Venture Philanthropy Alignment: Support for organisations like Greenlight Fund, New Profit, and Social Finance suggests interest in innovative, scalable social solutions

 5. Education System Change: Interest in systemic education reform rather than direct service alone (Teach for America, Teach Plus)

-6. Scale Potential: Preference for organizations that can achieve significant impact and demonstrate scalability
+6. Scale Potential: Preference for organisations that can achieve significant impact and demonstrate scalability

 Key Takeaways for Grant Writers